Embiid, Simmons lead 76ers past Pacers, 119-116

-PHILADELPHIA (AP) — Joel Embiid had 32 points and 11 rebounds and Ben Simmons had three steals in the final 13.9 seconds to lead the Philadelphia 76ers to a 119-116 victory over the Indiana Pacers on Saturday night.
+Simmons had three steals in the final 13.9 seconds to lead Philadelphia to a 119-116 victory over the Indiana Pacers on Saturday night.

+“I love being able to get steals and turn guys over,” said Simmons, who finished with 15 points, 13 assists, six rebounds and four steals.
+“I take pride in it and it gives us energy.”

+The Pacers led 114-113 with a chance to go up more when Simmons intercepted T.J.
+Warren’s pass with 13.9 seconds remaining, then assisted Tobias Harris for a breakway dunk that gave Philadelphia the lead with 9.9 seconds remaining.

+Embiid had 32 points and 11 rebounds and was 15 for 15 from the free throw line.
+In three games since going scoreless for the first time in his career at Toronto on Nov.
+25, the star center is averaging 30.7 points and 14.7 rebounds while making 40 of 44 foul shots.

+“I changed my mindset,” Embiid said.
+“I hadn’t been as aggressive, so I’ve been more aggressive creating contact and causing other people to foul me.”

-Simmons finished with 15 points, 13 assists, six rebounds and four steals.
-Tobias Harris scored 22 points for Philadelphia, which won its third straight while improving to 9-0 at home.
+Harris scored 22 points for Philadelphia, which won its third straight while improving to 9-0 at home.

-T.J.
-Warren had 29 points and Malcolm Brogdon added 28 for the Pacers, who had won five straight.
+Warren had 29 points and Brogdon added 28 for the Pacers, who had won five straight.
 Indiana opened a grueling five-game, seven-day road trip.

 Both teams were playing the second game of a back-to-back, but neither offense was sluggish.